interrogator/corpkit/doc_concordance.md

 ## Saving, loading and merging

 Unlike corpus interrogations, concordance lines aren't stored by default.
 Once you're happy with the data on screen, however, you can hit `Store as` and choose a name for the concordance.
-It will then appear in the list of items that you can reload, as well as in the `Manage` pane, where you can save it permanently.
+It will then appear in the list of items that you can reload, as well as in the `Manage Project` window, where you can save it permanently.

 You can use `Load` to show saved concordance lines, or `Merge` to combine multiple saved lines into the current window.
 If your current concordance is unsaved, don't worry, you'll be asked if you want to save it first.